Cxz324/cupidcr4wl/README.md

 The site list that cupidcr4wl utilizes for searching is updated for accuracy and added to regularly.

+⚠️**WARNING**⚠️

-⚠️**WARNING**⚠️ cupidcr4wl **will** search and return results for platforms that host content for mature adult audiences. ⚠️**WARNING**⚠️ You are expected to use this tool in accordance with the laws and regulations in your respective location.
+cupidcr4wl **will** search and return results for platforms that host content for mature adult audiences.
+You are expected to use this tool in accordance with the laws and regulations in your respective location.

 ## [Installation](#installation) | [Usage](#usage)